trgrimm/trgrimm.github.io/_posts/2024-07-16-error-types.md

   - hypothesis testing
 ---

 This post discusses power and type I and type II errors within the context of hypothesis testing.
+Basic background knowledge regarding hypothesis testing and $p$-values is assumed in this post.

 ------------------------------------------------------------------------